angolinha/assignment-gis-angolinha/documentation.md

 The application displays public street workout places in Bratislava city:
 - find the place closest to your position
-- find the place closest to any bus stop
+- find the bus stop closest to any workout place
 - filter places by equipment available
 - filter places by city district
 - filter places by indoor/outdoor placement